What happens when life and art meet?

 As an artist, I am continually finding ways to be engaged in my own creative work which draws from my background with dance, writing, performance, photography and mixed media.
-I have created a film which shares my story with grief and the arts, and am currently working on The Creative High, a documentary film about artists who have faced addiction.
+I have created a short film, When the Fall Comes, which shares my story with grief and the arts, and am currently working on The Creative High, a documentary film about artists who have faced addiction.
 See more in Film and Projects or go to www.thecreativehigh.com.

 “Adriana brings compassionate attention, focused witnessing, and a warm presence to her work with students and clients.
 This personal grace coupled with many resources and years of experience is a powerful combination.”